Learning Processes

 - Continuous Learning: Cats are always learning through non-associative and associative processes.

-- Emotional State Matters: Chronic distress, such as fear or anxiety, can overshadow positive reinforcement and hinder learning.
+- Emotional State Matters: Chronic distress, such as fear-anxiety, can overshadow positive reinforcement and hinder learning.

 - Physical Health Counts: Chronic pain, inflammation, or illness can diminish a cat’s ability to learn.
 Veterinary assessment is crucial.